Manas-Taneja/Echovia/README.md

 ## 📱 Progressive Web App

-Aura-Aware is built as a Progressive Web App (PWA), which means:
+Echovia is built as a Progressive Web App (PWA), which means:

 - **Installable**: Add to your home screen like a native app
 - **Offline Support**: Works without internet connection